itmooti-codex/forum-generic/README.md

 - **HTTP_ENDPOINT** – URL of the GraphQL HTTP endpoint.
 - **WS_ENDPOINT** – GraphQL WebSocket endpoint for real-time updates.
 Typically the same host as `HTTP_ENDPOINT` using `wss://` and appending `?apiKey=YOUR_API_KEY`.

-When running in the browser without a bundler, copy `src/config.example.js` to `src/config.js` and fill in your actual values.
+When running in the browser without a bundler, ensure you have a `src/config.js` file copied from `src/config.example.js` with your real values.
 The repository's `.gitignore` already excludes `src/config.js` so your secrets stay out of version control.